naturalis/RiseAndFall/tree_inference/results/mammals/backbone_mammals/README.md

 Reconstruction of the backbone phylogeny
 --------------

-This folder structure contains the results of the backbone phylogenetic inference steps performed by [@dimbots](http://github.com/dimbots) using the [SUPERSMART](http://github.com/naturalis/supersmart) pipeline.
+This folder structure contains the results of the backbone phylogenetic inference performed by [@dimbots](http://github.com/dimbots) using the [SUPERSMART](http://github.com/naturalis/supersmart) pipeline.
 Here now follows a brief explanation of the files: